moves-rwth/stormpy/doc/source/installation.rst

 	$ py.test tests/

 If you do not experience any issues, you can now use pycarl.
-To get started, follow the :doc:`getting_started`, consult the test files in ``tests/`` or the :doc:`api` (work in progress)
+To get started, follow the :doc:`getting_started`, consult the test files in ``tests/`` or the :doc:`api` (work in progress).